trovu/trovu/Migrate-from-FindFind.it.md

 ## Without a FindFind.it account

 In this case, read how to [[use Trovu on your device]].
-Make sure that you set the correct language and country, either via the URL or the Settings.
+Make sure that you set the correct language and country, either via the URL or Settings.

 ## Read more